sarahbrans/sarahbrans/README.md

 ### 🙋‍♀️Introducing Myself

-Hello, I'm Sarah.
-Data Analyst and SQL enthusiast with expertise in data analysis and reporting, query optimization, database design, and data modeling.
+Hello, I'm Sarah, an undergrad student at OCCC.
+I'm a Data and SQL enthusiast with experience in data analysis and reporting, query optimization, database design, and data modeling.

  - Querying data using SQL
- - Generate reports and perform ad-hoc data analysis using SQL.
  - Developing dashboards on Power BI and Tableau.
- - Data analysis and reporting using Microsoft Excel.
+ - Data analysis and reporting using Microsoft Excel and Python.

 ### 📚Projects